microsoft/TypeScript/doc/spec.md

 }
 ```

-the inferred type of the ‘getName’ function is string.
+the inferred type of the 'getName' function is string.

 <br/>